 How to Make Your Own

 If your favorite product doesn't come in a travel-sized container, it's relatively simple to fashion one yourself.
 Pick up one of the empty clear plastic containers at a drug store (or Amazon has a wide range of different sized ones available) and spend your afternoon squeezing any products you really want to use abroad into the empty containers.
-For my most recent trip to Europe, I did exactly did with my sunscreen so that I didn't have to take a full bottle with me.
-As I was traveling carry-on only, this was especially useful!

 One other thing you could do is keep any sample-sized bottles of product you have precisely for travel purposes.